stealthcloud2341/docker-maven/README.md

 https://github.com/chef/dep-selector-libgecode

 If you're using this image and installing that gem, you're going to want to use the environment variable like they described.

+TODO: use dockerfile instead of packer.
+It was a learning experience, but it seems dockerfiles are the way to go if you are only ever making a docker image